brennv/openshiftv3-training/beta-4-setup.md

 ### DNS
 You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP address of the OpenShift router.
-For this training, we will ensure that the router will end up on the OpenShift server that is running the master.
+For this training, we will ensure that the router will end up on the OpenShift server that is running the master (ose-master).
 Go ahead and create a wildcard DNS entry for "cloudapps" (or something similar), with a low TTL, that points to the public IP address of your master.